0scarlau/mosaic/README.md

  --grid-size 100 100 resize 30 30
  ```

- ## Running the code using Flask Web Ui
+ ## Running the code using Flask Web UI
  Change your directory to ```C:/path_to_project/mosaic/```.

  Run the flask application